cruncher/sparky/README.md

 Controllers are simply functions that are called when Sparky scans this node.
-The return value of the controller is used as scope for the template to bind to, unless that value is <code>undefined</code>, in which case scope defaults to the model.
+The return value of the controller is used as scope for the template to bind to, unless that value is <code>undefined</code>, in which case scope defaults to the current scope.

 More than one controller can be defined.
 They are run in order.
-The return value of the last controller is used as scope.
+The return value of the previous controller is past to current controller as scope.

     <div data-ctrl="my-ctrl-1 my-ctrl-2">
         Today is {{day}}.